HarperFast/harper/README.md

 hdb_run

 ```
-* HarperDB runs on port 5299, if you are not running from localhost update your firewall.
+* You may need to update your firewall if you are not running locally, by default HarperDB runs on port 5299.
+If you are unsure see your properties file at HDB_ROOT/config/settings.js.

 ## Stopping HarperDB